 Like I said in my introduction, my friends think I work too much and I was grumpy and irritated at the time.

 That is true.
-When I took a break for the first time in forever, I felt guilt in my system for just leaving my blog as it be.
+When I took a break for the first time in forever, I felt guilty in my system for just leaving my blog as it is.
 Now, whenever I take a break, I like to think of it as a reward or a self-care project for myself.

 - Can You Complete The 30 Days Love Yourself Challenge?

 - 8 Self Care Apps To Use Today

 - Simple Easy Ways To Self Care After A Long Day | Featured Post

 These signs can all lead to depression whether it's guilt, stress or headaches.
 When you overwork, it could lead you to feel so low to the risk of suffering from this mental illness like suicide to cutting yourself etc.